 Leonardo DiCaprio has been honored with the following awards and nominations for his film acting:

-Golden Globe Award: The Aviator (2004, Best Performance by an Actor in a Motion Picture – Drama)
+Golden Globe Awards: The Revenant (2015) and The Aviator (2004), both for Best Performance by an Actor in a Motion Picture – Drama

 Golden Globe Nominations (9): Django Unchained (2012, Best Performance by an Actor in a Supporting Role), J. Edgar (2011, Best Actor, Drama), Revolutionary Road (2008, Best Actor, Drama), Blood Diamond (2006, Best Actor, Drama), The Departed (2006, Best Actor, Drama), The Aviator (2004, won Best Actor, Drama), Catch Me If You Can (2002, Best Actor, Drama), Titanic (1997, Best Actor, Drama), What’s Eating Gilbert Grape (1993, Supporting Actor, Drama).